Michael Reilly (quarterback): Return to BC Lions

 On February 12, 2019, Reilly became a free agent and subsequently signed a four-year contract with the BC Lions later that day.
 Despite lofty expectations to start the season the Lions only won one of their first 11 games.
 Reilly was able to lead the Lions to four consecutive victories pulling the Lions into a playoff race with his former team.
 However, Reilly suffered a wrist injury early in Week 18 against the Eskimos who would win the match and eliminate the Lions from playoff contention.
 Reilly underwent surgery in the days following and was declared out for the remainder of the season.

 In November 2020, Reilly filed a grievance against the BC Lions claiming a portion of his salary was guaranteed, even though the 2020 season was cancelled due to the COVID-19 pandemic.
 He reached a settlement with the team and subsequently re-signed to a new contract through the 2022 season on December 17, 2020.
+In June 2021, it was reported that Reilly wished to go by his birthname Michael instead of Mike to honor his recently deceased mother, who did not like the name Mike.
 After beginning the 2021 season with lingering injury issues, Reilly finished the year with 12 starts in 13 games played and passed for a league-leading 3,283 yards.
-On January 24, 2022, the BC Lions announced that Reilly had retired.
+On January 24, 2022, the Lions announced that Reilly had retired.